raphaellarrinaga/covid-good-news/README.md

 ## Roadmap

-- switch domain to netlify
-- test google analytics
-- update summary content (links, static information)
-- provide exposed link to feed.xml
-- set og image or fallback from link
+- provide a view for youtube videos, facebook, twitter, images only
 - set date with timestamp
+- pwa
+- better way to provide feed back
 - transiton on page load
-- better copy ✓ email address for feed back
-- provide a view for youtube videos, facebook, twitter, images only
 - protect google sheet.
-- emprove json load
+- improve json load
-- pwa
 - load more

 ## Development